the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 # Getting Real with an API

-Now it's time to get real with an API, because it can get boring to deal with artificial data.
+Now it's time to get real with an API, because it can get boring to deal with sample data.

 If you are not familiar with APIs, I encourage you [to read my journey where I got to know APIs](https://www.robinwieruch.de/what-is-an-api-javascript/).